ReachmailInc/WebAPISamples/nodejs/README.md

             console.log(response);
         });

-Questions regarding use of this software should be referr to support@reachmail.com
+Questions regarding use of this software should be refer to support@reachmail.com